-3. Children at particular risk of missing education
+4. Children at particular risk of missing education

-As there could be many reasons for a child to be missing from education, the LA will make judgements on a case-by-case basis.
-The following list indicates groups of pupils who are most at risk of missing education:
+As there could be many reasons for a child to be missing from education, the school will use its professional judgement on a case-by-case basis.
+The following list, however, indicates groups of pupils who are most at risk of missing education and the procedures the school will follow in response: